Assessment at Well Green Primary School

 There are statutory national assessments at the end of each Key Stage (in Year 2 and Year 6) and a phonics check near the end of Year 1 (and a re-test for children in Year 2 if they do not pass in Year 1).
 These tests are challenging in line with the curriculum objectives which set high expectations of the children in each year group.
 The tests report a precise scaled score, where 100 is the expected standard of the test.
 A scaled score of 110 or more on these tests is regarded as working at greater depth.

-In school, we have a 4-step system to assess a child’s progress within each year group against their end of year expectations.
+In school, we have a 5 band system to assess a child’s progress within each year group against their end of year expectations.
 The language used is as follows:

-When a child has become ‘secure’ in their year group expectations, they are expected to add more depth and breadth to their knowledge by using and applying their knowledge and skills in a range of contexts.
+When a child is 'meeting 'their year group expectations, they are expected to add more depth and breadth to their knowledge by using and applying their knowledge and skills in a range of contexts.
 It is expected that they gain depth and mastery of the concepts rather than moving on to the objectives for the next year group.

 To help you to understand what the expectations are for reading, writing, GPS (grammar, punctuation and spelling) and mathematics in each year group, please find copies of the school leaflets containing these below.